jasonaaronwilson/c-armyknife-lib/src-doc/terminal.md

 Append the terminal escape sequences to a buffer that draws a box.

+## @function term_echo_off

+Append a terminal escape sequence to turn on hardware echoing.

+## @function term_echo_off

+Turn off canonical input mode and echo and return the original terminal settings so they can be restored.

 ## @function term_move_cursor_absolute

 Append a terminal escape sequence to a buffer that instructs the